PlemonsBrett/SNHU_CS-465/README.md

 # SNHU_CS-465 Full Stack Web Development

-A full-stack web application built with Express.js and Handlebars following the MVC (Model-View-Controller) architectural pattern with RESTful API architecture for the SNHU CS-465 course.
+A full-stack web application built with Express.js and Handlebars following the MVC (Model-View-Controller) architectural pattern with RESTful API architecture and JWT-based authentication for the SNHU CS-465 course.

 ## Table of Contents